dschier-wtd/cutefetch/README.md

 # Cutefetch

-A super minimal prompt for bash.
+A super minimal screen fetch for bash.
 Written in Go and more or less for my own demand and exercises.

 ## Motivation

-I wanted to learn more about Go and have a nice prompt, matching my cute'ish desktop theme.
+I wanted to learn more about Go and have a nice screen fetch alternative, matching my cute'ish desktop theme.
 Therefore, I started to work on this piece of code.`

 ## Description

-It's just a small prompt.
+It's just a small screen fetch.

 ![screenshot](./docs/assets/cutefetch-screenshot.png)

 ## Contribute

-The prompt is intended to be used by myself.
+The screen fetch is intended to be used by myself.
 Therefore, I don't consider that there will be a lot of contribution.
-In case you like the prompt, want to modify it and enhance the code, please feel free to open a Pull Request.
+In case you like it, want to modify it and enhance the code, please feel free to open a Pull Request or suggest a feature.

 ## License